shaimendel/BioTagMonitor/README.md

 #### AutoMeasureGraphStart
 Arduino software to measure bio tags in a situation the tag fails to start.
 This software records measurements as soon as it identifies an activity in the tag and sends it to the PC software

+#### PCB
+Circuit and printed-circut board design for the add-on analog board.
+These are Eagle 6.6 files.
+The "relabeled" schmatics is cleaned up a bit for clarity.
+It also does not include 0-Ohm resistors and jumper traces that are included in the original design to allow patching the board.